zhenglong1603/ip/docs/README.md

 ### Undo a command: `undo`
 Undo the previous command
 - This will restore your task list to its state before the last command was executed.
+- This command works for all commands except `list`, `find`, `undo` and `bye`

 Format: `undo`

-Example: If there were previous states, `undo` will restore task list to state before, displaying:
+Example: If there were previous states, `undo` will restore task list to the state before, displaying:
 ```
 Rewinding time...
 Done!
 ```
-If there was no previous states, `undo` will do nothing, displaying:
+If there was no previous state, `undo` will do nothing, displaying:
 ```dtd
 Oops!
 Something seems to be not working.
 Have you had any new actions added yet?
 ```